-- Whilst for models CBD, RH, M7 and PLAT the fans at age 85 are wider than at age 65 in accordance with historical evidence (see Cairns et al. (2011, Appendix B)), for models LC and APC the fans at age 85 are narrower than at age 65.
-This suggest that forecasts from models LC and APC are not plausible for the dataset used in this paper. - Forecasts for the PLAT model show an implausible increase of mortality rates.
-This is because the central trend is linked to the estimated cohort effect γ{t-x} for the PLAT model (see Figure 7d) which shows a steep upward trend between 1935 and 1955. - The central trend and uncertainty levels produced by the each of the models have noticeably differences.
-This highlights the importance of recognising model risk as a significant issue when modelling mortality (Cairns et al., 2011).
+- Forecasts for the PLAT model show an implausible increase of mortality rates.
+This is because the central trend is linked to the estimated cohort effect γ{t-x} for the PLAT model (see Figure 8d) which shows a steep upward trend between 1935 and 1955. - The central trend and uncertainty levels produced by the each of the models have noticeably differences.
+This highlights the importance of recognizing model risk as a significant issue when modeling mortality (Cairns et al. 2011).